3D Printer

 1) Get yourself a 3D model:

 - Download a Model: You can find thousands of models online to download.
-Thingiverse.com models are easy to use with our printer, but you can also just use a search engine.
-Here is a great list of special purpose 3D model sites.
+Thingiverse.com models are free and easy to use with our printers.
+(You can also just use a search engine, but many models found online are not free.)

 - Create a Model: You can also create a model from scratch using 3D modeling software.
 TinkerCAD is an online 3D modeling tool from AutoDesk (the makers of AutoCAD).
 AutoDesk also makes all of its professional CAD and 3D modeling software available to students and teachers for free.